Conservation is an important issue, but knowing where you should start can be hard.

 SeaWorld & Busch Gardens Conservation Fund

-If you want to work with animals in the United States, this program might be a good option for you.
+If you want to work with animals in the United States, this program might be a good option.
 You can volunteer at one of their parks and help educate visitors about wildlife conservation.

 Habitat for Humanity

 Habitat for Humanity is a non-profit organization that builds homes for people in need all over the world.
-Not only do they help people in your community, but Habitat for Humanity also offers conservation volunteer opportunities abroad!
+They help people in your community, and Habitat for Humanity also offers conservation volunteer opportunities abroad!

-They offer both short-term and long-term opportunities , so there are lots of options available to you if you’re looking for wildlife conservation volunteer opportunities.
+They offer both short-term and long-term opportunities to improve our habitats, so there are lots of options available to you if you’re looking for wildlife conservation volunteer opportunities.

 You can also spend your time teaching abroad.
-There are countless opportunities out there to teach English, whether you want to spend a couple months in Ghana or work in Thailand for two years.
+There are countless opportunities to teach English, whether you want to spend a few months in Ghana or work in Thailand for two years.
 You can also teach in China, South Korea, Costa Rica, Ecuador – the list goes on!

 Volunteering with Animals

-There are so many organizations that volunteer with animals all around the world that it can be hard to choose.
+So many organizations volunteer with animals worldwide that it can be hard to choose.
 You can volunteer with elephants, orangutans, tigers, seals – the list goes on and on!
 These organizations also often offer conservation internships.

 Cleaning Up the Environment

-There are also tons of opportunities out there for you to get your hands dirty and help clean up our environment.
+There are also many opportunities to get your hands dirty and help clean up our environment.
 You can help clean the beaches, work on building trails, or build trees!
-Whatever you’re interested in doing to give back, there are probably some organizations out there that would be happy to have your help.
+Whatever you’re interested in doing to give back, some organizations would probably be happy to have your help.

 Conservation Internships & Training Programs

-If you want to make a bigger impact with conservation, many people choose to pursue conservation as a career through an internship or training program.
-You can volunteer as a veterinarian assistant, be trained as an environmental policy analyst, and so much more!
+If you want to make a bigger impact with conservation, many people pursue conservation as a career through an internship or training program.
+You can volunteer as a veterinarian assistant, be trained as an environmental policy analyst, and more!

 Marine Conservation Volunteer Programs

-There is so much you can do to help the oceans that we couldn’t fit it all into just one section!
+You can do so much to help the oceans that we can’t fit it all into just one section!
 So here is our list of marine conservation volunteer programs!

-WWF is among the many marine conservation organizations that offer volunteer opportunities throughout the world.
-You can help protect turtles, or even help save sharks by taking part in a shark conservation program!
-There are so many great things you can do to help protect our oceans.
+WWF is among the many marine conservation organizations that offer volunteer opportunities worldwide.
+You can help protect turtles or even help save sharks by participating in a shark conservation program!
+You can do so many great things to help protect our oceans.

 Sea Shepherd Conservation Society

-If you want to do direct action, this is the organization for you.
+If you want to do direct action, this organization is for you.
 They do things like remove ghost nets to help protect our oceans!

 Project AWARE Foundation

-You can volunteer for this organization to help clean beaches, or take part in the Ocean Conservancy ‘s International Coastal Cleanup !
+You can volunteer for this organization to help clean beaches or participate in the Ocean Conservancy’s International Coastal Cleanup!
 There are many conservation opportunities available through Project Aware.